Lao Highlan from the borderlands of Laos/Myanmar/China

 The Akha Tribe may have brought seeds from nearby Yunnan into northern Laos as they fled China in the early 20th century.
 That would explain why this Sativa-looking cultivar also displays some Indica characteristics.
 Indeed, the sweet creamy aromas, relatively short flowering time and big trichome glands make this strain stand out from most tropical ganja cultivars.
 It suggests a possible connection between the Yunnanese landraces and the tall southeast Asian Sativas.

-This highland jungle Sativa variety produces large and very round seeds.
+This Lao highland variety produces large and very round seeds.
 The plants have broad leaflets it their first stages of vegetative growth.
 The leaflets then become narrower though they will remain broader than most tropical landraces.

 This cultivar is able to thrive in very poor soils.
 This is why the growing media should not be too rich.
 Although the height gain is extreme during the flowering stretch, the plants start flowering very early on.
 After only 3 weeks.
 Outdoor Harvest: November to December.